Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

-What is Laughter Anyway?
+What Is Laughter Anyway?

-Let's look at why babies laugh and what they laugh at.
+Let's take a look at why babies laugh and what they laugh at.
 It’ll be a lot of fun and when you've seen the video footage, I'm sure you'll be laughing too.
 So, get ready to learn something and have a great time in the process!

 Before we can answer the question “Why Do Babies Laugh?” it makes sense to be clear about what laughter is and what purpose it has for older children and adults, too.

 It might surprise you to learn that the question of what laughter is for and why we laugh, and why babies sometimes seem to laugh at nothing at all, is one that science still hasn’t answered in full.

 The latest research, which we'll look at in a minute, comes to unexpected conclusions.
 It also suggests that the key to understanding why adults laugh is in the laughter of babies.

 But first, just take a minute to watch this video.
 It’s delightful and hilarious but leads to the question, just why do babies laugh like this?
 Check it now.